presenta-software/doc-presenta-lib/docs/guide/README.md

 ::: tip HTML in TEXT Block

 The `text` module render property a subset of HTML tags.
-Please check the details in the documentation.
-There is also a markdown converter plugin to avoid writing raw HTML tags.
+There is also a markdown converter [plugin](/plugins/#blocks) to avoid writing raw HTML tags.

 :::

-## Understanding the content types
+## Blocks and content types

 Each `scene` can render one or more blocks.
-A `block` is responsible to render a specific content, such as a `text`, an `image` or a `video`.
+A `block` is responsible to render a specific content or media, such as `text`, `image` or `video`.

 **PRESENTA Lib** includes the following built-in blocks you can use out of the box: